 Exhibit No. Description Location 3.1 Certificate of Designations of Preferences and Rights of Series B Convertible Preferred Stock Incorporated by reference from Exhibit 3.1 to the Company's Current Report on Form 8-K filed with the SEC on May 11, 2023.
-3.2 Certificate of Change to Articles of Incorporation of the Company, dated September 6, 2023 Incorporated by reference from Exhibit 3.1 to the Company's Current Report on Form 8-K filed on September 7, 2023 3.3 Amendment No. Six to Bylaws of PharmaCyte Biotech, Inc. Incorporated by reference from Exhibit 3.1 to the Company's Current Report on Form 8-K filed with the SEC on July 19, 2023.
-10.1 Securities Purchase Agreement, dated May 20, 2024, by and among PharmaCyte Biotech, Inc. and MyMD Pharmaceuticals, Inc. Incorporated by reference from Exhibit 10.1 to the Company's Current Report on Form 8-K filed with the Commission on May 23, 2024.
-10.2 Form of Certificate of Designations, dated May 20, 2024, by and among PharmaCyte Biotech, Inc. and MyMD Pharmaceuticals, Inc. Incorporated by reference from Exhibit 10.2 to the Company's Current Report on Form 8-K filed with the Commission on May 23, 2024.
-10.3 Form of Long-Term Warrants, dated May 20, 2024, by and among PharmaCyte Biotech, Inc. and MyMD Pharmaceuticals, Inc. Incorporated by reference from Exhibit 10.3 to the Company's Current Report on Form 8-K filed with the Commission on May 23, 2024.
-10.4 Form of Short-Term Warrants, dated May 20, 2024, by and among PharmaCyte Biotech, Inc. and MyMD Pharmaceuticals, Inc. Incorporated by reference from Exhibit 10.4 to the Company's Current Report on Form 8-K filed with the Commission on May 23, 2024.
-10.5 Registration Rights Agreement, dated May 20, 2024, by and among PharmaCyte Biotech, Inc. and MyMD Pharmaceuticals, Inc. Incorporated by reference from Exhibit 10.5 to the Company's Current Report on Form 8-K filed with the Commission on May 23, 2024.
-31.1 Principal Executive Officer Certification required by Rules 13a-14 and 15d-14 as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Principal Financial Officer Certification required by Rules 13a-14 and 15d-14 as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 Filed herewith 32.1 Certification of Principal Executive Officer pursuant to 18 U.S.C.
+31.1 Principal Executive Officer Certification required by Rules 13a-14 and 15d-14 31.2 as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 Principal Financial Officer Certification required by Rules 13a-14 and 15d-14 as Filed herewith 22.1 adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 F 32.1 Certification of Principal Executive Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of Sarbanes Oxley Act of 2002 Furnished herewith 32.2 Certification of Principal Financial Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of Sarbanes Oxley Act of 2002 Furnished herewith 101.INS Inline XBRL Instance Document (the instance document does not appear in the I XBRL document) nteractive Data File because its XBRL tags are embedded within the Inline 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted in Inline XBRL and included in exhilt pit 101).
+Section 1350, Furnished herewith as adopted pursuant to Section 906 of Sarbanes Oxley Act of 2002 101.INS Inline XBRL Instance Document (the instance document does not appear in the I nteractive Data File because its XBRL tags are embedded within the Inline XBRL document) 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted in Inline XBRL and included in exhibit pit 101).